 These clubs are the heart and soul of Greek nightlife, and when the warmth heads in for the year and winter appears, Greeks put long beach days away for long nights at bouzoukia and nightclubs.
 This is something that you need to experience first-hand to fully understand.

 Famous Greek musicians sing their classics to devoted fans, flowers are thrown on the stage, bottles of wine are drunk, and everyone is having a great time.
 Even if you’re not familiar with the musicians performing, the fun energy is enough to feel a part of the collective experience.

 Keep in mind that these performances typically start around 11:00 PM and can last until 3-4 AM, so if you’re someone that can’t stay up late, Bouzoukia probably aren’t for you.

 Day Trip to Meteora or Ancient Delphi

-When searching for things to do in Athens in winter, it’s important to keep in mind that there are many wonderful day trips from Athens in winter.
+When searching for things to do during winter in Athens, it’s important to keep in mind that there are many wonderful day trips from Athens in winter.
 Athens may be a condensed and concrete city, but go outside of the city to one of the many surrounding areas and you’ll be in an entirely different world when in Greece’s rugged nature.

-These are the day trips that I recommend when visiting Athens in winter.
+These are the day trips that I recommend when on a winter visit to Athens: